 PRDOH will use housing counseling programs and whole community resilience programs to build programs informed by housing choice to provide affordable housing.
-Because planning decisions may affect racial, ethnic and low-income concentrations, these programs will help provide affordable housing in areas that are not defined as low-poverty or non-minority areas where appropriate and in response to natural hazard related impacts.
+Because planning decisions may affect racial, ethnic and low-income concentrations, these programs will help provide affordable housing choice in areas that are defined as low-poverty or non-minority101 where appropriate and in response to natural hazard related impacts.
+PRDOH will consider the impact of planning decisions on racial, ethnic, and low-income concentrations.
+This may include utilizing mapping tools and data to identify racially or ethnically-concentrated areas of poverty for the evaluation of possible impacts to those areas as well as to promote fair housing choice and to foster inclusive communities.